Judith Krantz's Till We Meet Again: Part 2

 The year is 1940, and World War II is in full motion.
-Freddy is stationed as an army pilot in England and becomes good friends with co-pilot Jane Longbridge (Serena Gordon).
+Freddy is stationed as an Air Transport Auxiliary pilot in England and becomes good friends with co-pilot Jane Longbridge (Serena Gordon).
 She meets Jane's older brother Tony (John Vickery) and soon marries him and becomes pregnant.
 Unbeknownst to her, Tony's best man Jock Hampton (Bruce Boxleitner) is in love with her.
 Meanwhile, in France, Bruno takes over control of the chateau after the country surrenders to Germany and the family's vineyard becomes occupied by the German army.
 Bruno happily collaborates with German Captain Ruttemann.
 Delphine desperately tries to find Armand, who was taken prisoner in Dunkirk.
 Bruno helps her set up a meeting with a German official to gather information but the official makes sexual advances which she rejects.
 Bruno is enraged at her for disrespecting the German army and violently rapes her.

 Soon after, Bruno sets up a champagne trading business with the German army and is spotted by Charles Martin, a loyal worker who has been with De Lancels for decades.
 Bruno shoots and kills Charles in cold blood in front of Charles' son Edward (Nick Wright).
 Armand, meanwhile, is assigned to do labor work at the vineyard in Chateau Valmont where Eve recognizes him.
 When it turns out he has no vineyard skills he is to be sent off to a concentration camp.
 He and other prisoners revolt and manage to escape with help from Eve.
 He flees to Paris where he is reunited with Delphine.
 Paul, who was previously stationed in England, now serves the army in France and sees his wife for the first time in years.
 He tells her that Freddy has given birth to a daughter in England.
 At the chateau Paul learns of Bruno's champagne trading business and orders him to leave the country.
 Bruno attempts to murder Paul but fails and leaves France.